gahljust/RHRS-LHRS-motion-control-GUI/RHRSnewgui/README.txt

-To open the gui from the gui directory run
+To open the gui run

-chmod +x rungui

-chmod +x cam.sh

 ./rungui